lukesnc/gb/README.md

 # Game Boy Emulator

-This is an emulator of the original Game Boy (DMG) I made in Rust
+This is an emulator of the original Game Boy (model DMG) I made in Rust.

 ## Resources